componentjs/guide/component/getting-started.md

 ### Open index.html

 Run `open index.html` to open the the file in your browser.
-Now you'll notice that `Woo!` is flashing: thesite is built.
+Now you'll notice that `Woo!` is flashing: the site is built.

 ## Some observations